alberto-lazari/masters-thesis/chapters/permission-model.typ

   ```
 ] <permission_xml>

-While it is clear that this class provides APIs to interact with the permission persistence management,
+`RuntimePermissionsPersistenceImpl` exposes its features in two public methods:
++ #raw(lang: "d", "RuntimePermissionsState readForUser(UserHandle user)").
++ #raw(lang: "d", "void writeForUser(RuntimePermisionsState runtimePermissions, UserHandle user)").

+==== `Settings`
-it is not a trivial task to identify a link between the persistence and the logic implemented in `PermissionManagerServiceImpl`.
+The class dedicated to store system dynamic settings also acts as a link between the `PermissionController` module and system framework APIs.
-No explicit call to any component related to persistence can be found in the framework internals.
+It does so by storing a reference of the `RuntimePermissionsPersistence` and wrapping it in an internal `RuntimePermissionPersistence`
+(note the missing 's').
+This internal persistence manager defines APIs to interact with the actual `PermissionController` persistence,
+most notably the `readStateForUserSync()` and `writeStateForUserAsync()`.
+These are exposed in the `Settings` class in the methods:
+- `readLPw()`: reads the entire settings for each user,
+  including their permissions state.
+  It is called once by `PackageManagerService` in its constructor,
+  meaning that the file seems to be read once during the services initialization phase.
+  Once the permissions state is loaded into memory it is managed there and, eventually,
+  it will be written back to file as updates occur.
+- `writePermissionStateForUserLPr()`: writes the permissions state of a specific user.
+  It is called by the `PackageManagerService` method `writePermissionSettings()`,
+  which, in turn, is called from `PermissionManagerServiceImpl` via its `onPermissionUpdated()` callback whenever a permission is modified.

 ==== `PermissionController`
 This is the module dedicated to managing permissions-related UI interactions and system logic.
 It is the main component addressing user-centric tasks,
 regarding the granting process and permission policies in general.
 Its main responsibilities are:
-- Managing permission requests:
-  this is done mainly in the `GrantPermissionsActivity`,
+- Managing permission requests: this is done mainly in the `GrantPermissionsActivity`,
   which is the one creating the dialogs presented to users when applications request runtime permissions.
   Its purpose is to bridge the interaction between apps and the permission model,
   handling user inputs and interact with the model accordingly.
-- Permission granting and group logic:
-  it handles the granting logic,
+- Permission granting and group logic: it handles the granting logic,
   especially for runtime permissions within groups.
   When handling a permission request,
   it checks whether a permission in the same group is already granted.
   If not, it manages the change in the permission state.
-- Group revoking:
-  A specific case to manage for permission groups is the possibility for them to be revoked.
+- Group revoking: a specific case to manage for permission groups is the possibility for them to be revoked.
   When revoking a permission,
   the module has to extend the operation to all other permissions in the group.
   It is also possible to revoke a group directly from the settings.
   The grant status of all permissions inside of it has to be updated and managed correctly.
-- Auto-revoke mechanism:
-  it also implements the auto-revoke of permissions,
+- Auto-revoke mechanism: it also implements the auto-revoke of permissions,
   for apps that were not being used for an extended period of time.